Choosing the Right Mobility Aid for You

 Whether it be an injury or age, decreased mobility is a huge concern in our everyday lives.
 However, there are a wide-range of products on the market to help us continue to stay active despite physical constraints.
 From wheelchairs and rollators to canes and braces, it is hard to know what is the right product for your condition.
-These tips will help you determine what mobility aid can keep you living life to the fullest.
+These tips will help you determine what mobility aid or walking aid can keep you living life to the fullest.

 There are three main categories for mobility aids; balance, support, and transport.

 - Balance aids are for those who are still able to walk, but may have trouble maintaining a balanced state.
 Canes are the best solution to maintain balance.
 The single-point cane is the most common product on the market.
 It is known for the single point touching the floor.
 Single-point canes tend to be the most economical choice.
 The second kind of cane is the quad cane.
 This category has multiple contact points with the floor for additional support.
 While the quad cane offers more balance support, it may slow your pace.
 In order to be safe, it is important to have all four contact points meet the floor.
 The main benefit of canes are their lightweight frame making it easy to transport and use.
 The limitations of canes are that they can only support one side of the body and can cause pain to the back, shoulders, and wrists if not adjusted properly.